xeroxzone/equivalent-js-plugin-scaffold-example/README.md

 For plugin development at [*parameters.json*](src/config/parameters.json) the configuration property "plugins" holds the collection of loadable equivalent-js plugins.

-The boolean flag indicates the plugin is active and the framework try to load it.
+The boolean indicates the plugin is active and the framework try to load it.

 ```json
 {